 Can I retire if I still have a mortgage?

-You can still retire if you have a mortgage, but it can be a particular struggle to meet mortgage repayments from pension income in retirement, so mortgages are usually arranged so that they end by the time your reach State retirement age You may also want to have paid off your mortgage by retirement so that you can focus on other pursuits, hobbies and spending time with family.
+You can still retire if you have a mortgage, but it may be a particular struggle to meet mortgage repayments from pension income in retirement, so mortgages are usually arranged so that they finish by the time you reach State retirement age.
+You may also want to have paid off your mortgage by the time you retire to free up funds to focus on other pursuits, including hobbies, travel, and spending time with family.

 It may be worth speaking to a professional financial advisor about your pensions so that you can get a clear idea of how much income you’re likely to have in retirement.